gasarpong/Sarpong-etal_ACh_spatiotemporal_dynamics/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-1. Instructions for the code:
+1. Instructions for using the code:

 a.
 Ensure you have MATLAB installed.